StudentAP/Spring2020_GAME2338/game_review_seven.md

 so much so that there is no shortage of combinations you can make with them.

 Next is the world of Fallout: New Vegas.
 The game takes place at the Mojave desert; yet the world as we know it is gone as many buildings are destroyed, abandoned cars liter the roads, and strange new dangers prowl the desert.
-While the game's crazy setting has feeling of both desolation and hope as surviors struggle to adapt and rebuild the society they once knew.
+The game has a crazy setting that has a feeling of both desolation and hope as surviors struggle to adapt and rebuild the society they once knew.
 However, settlers are not the only ones trying to survive.
 As the player plays the game they'll discover blood thirsty raiders, horrifying mutants, and warring factions each trying to claim a piece of the Majove desert.